 Through a series of public talks, Decoding Cancer enables leading cancer experts to speak to the public in layman’s terms about a diverse range of topics and issues, from diet and exercise to cancer clinical trials.

-These talks are for everyone – from cancer patient and their families, to any member of the public with an interest in cancer and cancer research.
+These talks are for everyone – from cancer patients and their families, to any member of the public with an interest in cancer and cancer research.

 Decoding Cancer talks are free to attend but require registration.
 So watch this space for news on future talks.